-There are many reasons why we are afraid to take action.
+There are many reasons why we are afraid to act.
 The fear of making the wrong decision is prevalent in professional settings.
 The high stakes of failure often camouflage the disaster inaction can cause.
 Let’s look at a few reasons why we hesitate to make decisive changes.

 Playing it safe

-As small businesses with limited resources, we know we have to be careful with our decisions.
+As small businesses with limited resources, we know we must be careful with our decisions.
 We may not get a second chance.
-Therefore, we are prudent and calculated in our decision making process by default.
+Therefore, we are prudent and calculated in our decision-making process by default.
 That is not a bad thing.
-It is actually quite responsible but becomes a problem when the decision making process is too slow and uncompromising.
-We are not only confronted by challenges, but also presented with opportunities.
-As such, we have to be ready to adapt in response to these opportunities rather than just avoid pitfalls on autopilot.
+It is quite responsible but becomes a problem when the decision-making process is too slow and uncompromising.
+We are not only must be ready to adapt in response to these opportunities rather than just avoid pitfalls on autopilot.

-We already know that we need to resist the the urge to procrastinate.
+We already know that we need to resist the urge to procrastinate.
 It steals our focus and breaks our concentration.
-Recovery from this is time consuming.
+Recovery from this is time-consuming.
 Procrastination also encourages inaction.
 The bigger the challenge, the stronger the urge to procrastinate.
 Unfortunately, wasting time can increase our chances of failure.
-It is time taken away from problem solving.
+It is time taken away from problem-solving.
 When we are risking so much that is the last thing we need.

 Overcoming the penchant for inaction